 - ECON 122 Introduction to Econometrics (Spring Year 3)

-- IECO 400 Research Project Design (Fall Year 4)
+- IECO 400 Research Project Design Seminar or a 400-level IECO seminar course with term paper requirement (Year 4)

 - ECON 211: Economic Development

 - ECON 384: Topics in International Economics

 The honors program allows the student to examine a significant scholarly issue in detail and to focus his or her time and attention on an important issue in which he or she is deeply interested.
 Honors theses are original works of thought and research, not merely summaries of the work and ideas of others.
 By writing an honors thesis, the student gets a sense of how much he or she enjoys the kind of original research done in graduate school.
 The student also demonstrates that he or she can independently design and carry out a long-term research project – a skill that both employers and graduate and professional schools find very attractive.

 - Cumulative GPA of 3.5*, and Major GPA of 3.67, or strong evidence of the capacity to achieve these. (*Note that this Cumulative GPA requirement takes effect for students who are sophomores in academic year 2017-18 and afterwards.
 Previously a 3.3 Cumulative GPA was required.)

 - Letter of Intent due March 1, or by other posted deadline, of junior year.